velazquez-Ivan96/Homepare-Final-Project/README.md

 ## Features

 * Construction of own database using web scraping
-* Data wrangling and cleaning with pandas
+* Data wrangling with pandas
 * Use of AWS RDS with Postgres
 * Visualizations made with javascript libraries(d3, plotly, leaflet)